Izu Islands 伊豆諸島

 - The beautiful beaches with snorkeling and surfing

-- Seeing the famous camellia flowers on Oshima
+- Seeing the famous camellia flowers on Izu Oshima

 How to Get There

-For Oshima, take the Tokai Kisen jetfoil from Takeshiba Ferry Terminal in Tokyo (approximately two hours).
-Alternatively, take a larger passenger ferry (five to seven hours) overnight.
+For Oshima, take the Tokai Kisen high-speed jetfoil from Takeshiba Passenger Boat Terminal in Tokyo (at least 1 hour 45 minutes).
+Alternatively, take a larger passenger ship (at least 6 hours) overnight.
 Chofu Airport in Tokyo operates flights to Oshima Airport (around 30 minutes).

 Enjoy water sports in the surrounding ocean

 There are great opportunities for all kinds of water sports around the Izu Islands.
 The ocean is beautiful and clear, making the islands perfect for snorkeling and diving, with the warm waters presenting an abundance of coral and tropical fish.
-To extend your adventure, consider a trip to Niijima Island , which boasts some of Japan's best surf spots.
+To extend your adventure, consider a trip to Niijima Island , which boasts some excellent surf spots.

-Next to Oshima Island is Toshima Island.
+The closest island to Izu Oshima Island is Toshima Island.
 This smaller island is a great option if you're looking for something more remote.
 Explore the historical ruins and shrines dotted around the island.
 The paths around Mt.
 Miyatsuka, the mountain at the heart of Toshima Island, offer hiking through untouched forest.
-Getting to the island can be difficult and depends on weather conditions, but the experience is well worth the effort.
+Getting to the island can be difficult and depends on weather conditions, but it is well worth the visit.

 * The information on this page may be subject to change due to COVID-19.